 Now to address some comments and questions:

-“I don’t know your entire history so maybe this question has already been answered: since the a finger follows naturally with m, what did you do in the past to get away from that?”—Rick
+“I don’t know your entire history so maybe this question has already been answered: since the a finger follows naturally with m, what did you do in the past to get away from that?”—Rick...and:

 a matter of time.
 Independence of fingers is not moving one finger with or against another finger, it is the ability to move one finger while the other is completely (whatever that means) relaxed.
 If you learn to relax the a finger while m is flexing, it will naturally move along with m.”—KM, Alabama, USA